Crownstar01/AOA/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
+HI!
 I'm AA Olatunde 🤓, a Data/Research analyst, educator, and consultant with a passion for turning data into actionable insights.
 With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.

 <!--Mention your top/relevant skills here - core and soft skills-->